 Would you use the warning system if you were Jack O’Neil?

 If yes, how can he make sure that the warning system is working in his field?
 What are possible problems associated with using it?
 What additional information would be useful to help you decide?

 How will using the warning system help Jack to reduce the risk of resistance development?

 If Jack decides not to use the warning system, how can he meet his customers’ demands that he cut back on fungicide use?

-Answers to these questions are available to instructors in the password-protected section of this site.
+Answers to these questions are available to instructors here.